mgdevelops2/Trend-Indicator/README.md

 # Ult-Indicator
-Commissiont work - This is a trading indicator built for the trading view platform.
+Commissiont work - This is a trading indicator built for the trading view platform, using PineScript.